Austria

-After the assassination of Archduke Franz Ferdinand in 1914, Emperor Franz Joseph declared war on Serbia, which ultimately escalated into World War I. The empire's defeat and subsequent collapse led to the proclamation of the Republic of German-Austria in 1918 and the First Austrian Republic in 1919.
+After the assassination of Archduke Franz Ferdinand in 1914, Emperor Franz Joseph declared war on Serbia, which rapidly escalated into World War I. The empire's defeat and subsequent collapse led to the proclamation of the Republic of German-Austria in 1918 and the First Austrian Republic in 1919.
 During the interwar period, anti-parliamentarian sentiments culminated in the formation of an Austrofascist dictatorship under Engelbert Dollfuss in 1934.
 A year before the outbreak of World War II, Austria was annexed into Nazi Germany by Adolf Hitler, and it became a sub-national division.
 After its liberation in 1945 and a decade of Allied occupation, the country regained its sovereignty and declared its perpetual neutrality in 1955.

-Austria is a parliamentary representative democracy with a popularly elected president as head of state and a chancellor as head of government and chief executive.
-Major cities include Vienna, Graz, Linz, Salzburg, and Innsbruck.
-Austria is consistently listed as one of the richest countries in the world by GDP per capita and one of the countries with the highest standard of living; it was ranked 25th in the world for its Human Development Index in 2021.

-Austria has been a member of the United Nations since 1955 and of the European Union since 1995.
-It hosts the OSCE and OPEC and is a founding member of the OECD and Interpol.
+Austria is a semi-presidential representative democracy with a popularly elected president as head of state and a chancellor as head of government and chief executive.
+Austria has the 13th highest nominal GDP per capita with high standards of living.
+The country has been a member of the United Nations since 1955 and of the European Union since 1995.
+It hosts the Organization for Security and Co-operation in Europe (OSCE) and the Organization of the Petroleum Exporting Countries (OPEC) and is a founding member of the Organisation for Economic Co-operation and Development (OECD) and Interpol.
 It also signed the Schengen Agreement in 1995, and adopted the euro currency in 1999.

 Etymology

-The German name for Austria, Österreich, derives from the Old High German Ostarrîchi, which meant "eastern realm" and which first appeared in the "Ostarrîchi document" of 996.
+The native name for Austria, Österreich, derives from the Old High German Ostarrîchi, which meant "eastern realm", can be also translated as "eastern empire" or "eastern kingdom", and which first appeared in the "Ostarrîchi document" of 996.
 This word is probably a translation of Medieval Latin Marchia orientalis into a local (Bavarian) dialect.

 Austria was a prefecture of Bavaria created in 976.
 The word "Austria" is a Latinisation of the German name and was first recorded in the 12th century.

 At the time, the Danube basin of Austria (Upper and Lower Austria) was the easternmost extent of Bavaria.

 History

+Prehistory and antiquity

+The area that is now Austria was settled in pre-Roman times by various Celtic tribes, having been the core of the Hallstatt culture by the 6th century BC.
+The city of Hallstatt, in fact, has the oldest archaeological evidence of the Celts in Europe.

+The Celtic Kingdom of Noricum that included most of modern Austria and parts of modern Slovenia was conquered by the Roman Empire in 16 BC and made a province called Noricum which lasted until 476.
+The regions of today's Austria which were not located within the province of Noricum were divided between the Roman provinces of Pannonia, which encompassed parts of eastern Austria, and Raetia, which encompassed the areas of present-day Vorarlberg and Tyrol.

-The Central European land that is now Austria was settled in pre-Roman times by various Celtic tribes.
-The Celtic kingdom of Noricum was later claimed by the Roman Empire and made a province.
-Present-day Petronell-Carnuntum in eastern Austria was an important army camp turned capital city in what became known as the Upper Pannonia province.
-Carnuntum was home for 50,000 people for nearly 400 years.
+Present-day Petronell-Carnuntum in eastern Austria was an important army camp turned capital city in what became known as the Pannonia Superior.
+Carnuntum was home to 50,000 people for nearly 400 years.